How to Buy a Used Car From a Private Seller

 Get a Vehicle History Report

-If you can get the VIN number of the car or other identification information, it's always best to get a vehicle history report.
+If you can get the VIN number of the car or other identification information, it's always best to get a vehicle history report and run a VIN lookup.
 These can show you a wide range of details about a car you are interested in including:

 - Title Records

 - Junk/Salvage Records